beafarah/dens-estimation-at-quantile/README.md

 # Resampling method for density estimation at a survival quantile
-We propose a resampling procedure that allows to estimate $f(F^{-1}(p))$ the survival density at a given quantile, for a given probability $0 < p < 1$.
+Implementation of a resampling procedure was inspired by Lin et al., 2015 that allows to estimate $f(F^{-1}(p))$ the survival density at a given quantile, for a given probability $0 < p < 1$.
-We present a method inspired by Lin et al., 2015 in order to estimate the density $f$ evaluated at the quantile $F^{-1}(p)$.
 We require the densities at the quantiles to be strictly positive, and we denote as $\hat{F}$ the consistent estimator for $F$ obtained from the usual Kaplan-Meier estimation.
 Taking this estimator we obtain $\hat{F}^{-1}(p)$ the estimators of the inverse distribution at $p$.
 Then we propose the following estimation procedure:

 1. Generate B realizations of the gaussian $T \sim \mathcal{N}(0, \sigma^2)$, denoted by $T_1,..., T_B$
 2. Calculate $\sqrt{n}\left( \hat{F}\left(\hat{F}^{-1}(p) + \dfrac{T_b}{\sqrt{n}}\right) - p \right), b = 1,..., B$ and denote them as $y_b$, then the least squares estimate of $f(F^{-1}(p))$ is $\hat{A} = (x'x)^{-1}x'Y$, where $x= (T_1,..., T_B)^T$ and $Y = (y_1,..., y_B)^T$

-In order to choose the variance of the generated gaussians $\sigma^2$, we suggest to perform an automatic bandwidth selection via grid-search.
+We highlight that the selection of the variance of the sampled Gaussians is crucial, as it can significantly affect the accuracy of the density estimation.

 ## Variance selection
 ### Impact of the variance on the MSE
+In order to highlight the effect of $\sigma^2$ on the accuracy of the estimation, we illustrate the estimation of the density at the median for an exponential distribution with rate $1.5$, and compute the MSE for a range of values of $\sigma$.
+We perform 100 repetitions of the code, assume censoring to be independent and to follow an exponential distribution with rate 0.48.
+We generate $B=10^5$ zero-mean Gaussians.
+The code to generate these simulations is available on `MSE/Densite_Point_Estim - Exponential.R`.
-In our procedure, we need to specify the variance of the generated gaussian variables.
-Analysing the MSE for several distributions (such as exponential, piecewise exponential, cauchy, weibull...), we notice that, for small sample sizes, the value of $\sigma^2$ plays an important role in the value of the MSE.
-Indeed, as one increases sample size, the region where MSE is minimized becomes larger, which allows us to choose the variance more freely in a large interval of values where the MSE is small.

-In the simulations performed to study the behavior of the MSE for different values of $\sigma^2$, we notice for all sample sizes that the MSE decreases until it reaches a plateau where it stays small for an interval of values of $\sigma$, after which it increases again.
-Our goal is then to select a value of $\sigma$ that is inside such interval, which grows larger as sample size increases.
+We notice that, especially for small sample sizes, the value of $\sigma$ plays an important role in the value of the MSE.
+Indeed, as sample size increases, the region where MSE is minimized becomes broader, which allows for greater flexibility when choosing the variance within a wider interval of values where the MSE is close to zero.
+For all sample sizes, we observe that the MSE has a pattern where it decreases until it reaches a plateau, where it remains low over a range of $\sigma$ values, before increasing again.
+Our goal in practical applications where survival and censoring distributions are unknown is to be able to automatically detect, from the observed times, such a plateau, and select a value of $\sigma$ that lays inside this interval, which grows broader as sample size increases.

-The behavior of the MSE for different values of $\sigma$ is illustrated below, for 100 repetitions of the code for an exponential distribution with rate 1.5 evaluated at the median, with exponential censoring with rate 0.48 and B = 100000 generated gaussians.

 ![new_expo_n50_M100](https://github.com/user-attachments/assets/572cc906-e562-4f06-8847-dc4873499e58)